David Cox (Marine): Early life

-Marine Corps (1985-1989)
+Marine Corps (1985–1989)

 Cox went through basic training, or boot camp, on Parris Island and successfully completed the program, becoming a Marine.
-During his time in the Corps, he served in several different locations around the world including Panama, South Korea and at Guantanamo Bay in Cuba.
+During his time in the Corps, he served in several different locations around the world including Panama, South Korea and at Guantanamo Bay, in Cuba.
 During his time in the Marine Corps, Cox would successfully complete Scout Sniper School.
 It would be at Guantanamo Bay that he would become involved in an incident, known as a "code red", which would play a major role in his military career and later become the inspiration for the film A Few Good Men.
 Cox left the Marine Corps in 1989, exiting with an honorable discharge at the rank of Corporal.

 The "Code Red" incident

 Cox's first overseas assignment was at the Naval Base at Guantanamo Bay, Cuba.
 Here, he was a part of Rifle Security Company, Windward Side, 2nd Platoon along with twenty-nine other Marines, overseen by Squad leader Christopher Lee Valdez.
 Cox was assigned as a guard along the perimeter, separating the base from the country of Cuba.
-According to Cox, he belonged to an unofficial group of Marines known as "The Ten", who joined this group by performing exhaustive physical challenges such as running with full gear in 110 degree heat and hanging from a sixty-foot tower, by hand, for sixty seconds.
+According to Cox, he belonged to an unofficial group of Marines known as "The Ten", who joined this group by performing exhausting physical challenges, such as running with full gear in 110 degree F (43 degree C) heat and hanging from a sixty-foot (18-meter) tower, by hand, for sixty seconds.

 While stationed at Guantanamo Bay, Private First Class (PFC) William Alvarado wrote letters to a Texas Congressman complaining of poor conditions and illegal activities on the base, including Marines firing shots across the fence line into Cuba.
 PFC Alvarado also requested a transfer off the base.
-This information reached commanding officer Colonel Samuel Adams who elected not to transfer Alvarado despite concerns that the Marine's violation of the chain of command may put him in danger.
+This information reached commanding officer Colonel Samuel Adams who elected not to transfer Alvarado, despite concerns that the Marine's violation of the chain of command may put him in danger.
 In September 1986, "The Ten" allegedly were encouraged to punish Alvarado for what was viewed as dishonorable conduct.
 One night, "The Ten" chose to perform a "code red".
 A "code red" is how they refer to hazing a Marine and is strictly against Marine Corps policy.

-At 1:30 a.m. on a Sunday morning, "The Ten" entered Alvarado's barracks room.
+At 1:30 a.m. on a Sunday, "The Ten" entered Alvarado's barracks room.
 They restrained a sleeping Alvarado, binding him with tape and stuffing a pillow case into his mouth as a gag.
 Alvarado was blindfolded and assaulted while being dragged out of his room.
-Cox produced a hair buzzer, and the plan was to shave Alvarado bald as punishment.
-However, something went wrong, and Alvarado began choking.
-His lungs filled with fluid, he spit up blood and began turning purple as he lost consciousness.
+Cox produced a hair buzzer, and the plan was to shave Alvarado bald, as punishment.
+However, something went wrong and Alvarado began choking.
+His lungs filled with fluid, he spat up blood and began turning purple, as he lost consciousness.
 The "code red" was immediately stopped, and the Marines called for help.
 Alvarado was taken to the infirmary before being transferred to a hospital in Miami, Florida, where he went on to make a full recovery.
 Following the incident, "The Ten" admitted guilt and were arrested immediately.